divc13/Unified-Portal-For-Hall-Automation/README.md

 |Rajeev Kumar | 210815 | rajeevks21@iitk.ac.in |
 |Sandeep Nitharwal | 210921 | nsandeep21@iitk.ac.in|

+## Deployment

+The web app is deployed at: https://upha.pythonanywhere.com/

 ## How to run the software locally?

 * Make sure you have python and pip installed in your system.